bluz71/bluz71.github.io/_posts/2017-12-22-browser-navigation-in-react-components.md

   }
 ```

+In the above `shouldComponentUpdate` call we will not re-render the component
+when the location changes.
+In our case that will safe, but that may not be the
+case with your components.
+Treat `shouldComponentUpdate` with extreme caution.

 Note, we need to use [Lodash isEqual](https://lodash.com/docs/#isEqual) to
-correctly test object equivalence.
-In the above `shouldComponentUpdate` call we
-will not re-render the component when the location changes.
-In our case that
-will safe, but that may not be the case with your components.
-Treat
-`shouldComponentUpdate` with extreme caution.
+correctly test object equivalence since JavaScript `===` does not work as one
+would expect.

 Browser navigation event handler
 ================================

 The pressing of the back or forward button in a browser is an event.
 Our
-component needs an handler for this event to correctly update the current page
+component needs a handler for this event to correctly update the current page
 to a previous state.

 The event of interest is `window.onpopstate`: